 Crop rotation is the single most important practice in an organic vegetable production system.
 Crop rotation is the practice of following one annual crop with another crop that is as different from the first crop as possible in terms of nutrient needs, rooting patterns, disease and insect pests, and growth habit.
 Many growers have detailed, complicated crop-rotation plans that range from 3 to 7 years before the same crop is replanted on a plot of land.
 For example, sweet corn may be planted in a 3-year rotation with pumpkins and beans.

 Soils deteriorate because of erosion, continuous cropping, deep plowing, and compaction.
 Rotating fields with soil-improving crops maintains long-term soil fertility.
-According to Eliot Coleman (1995), a well-thought-out crop rotation is worth 75% of everything else that might be done, including fertilization, tillage, and pest control.
+According to long-term organic farmer and author Eliot Coleman (1995), a well-thought-out crop rotation is worth 75% of everything else that might be done, including fertilization, tillage, and pest control.
 Diversity is the key to stability in a biological system.

 Intercropping is the practice of planting several crops together in one area.
 Increasing diversity of crops and reducing the amount of land in a monoculture discourages many pests.
 To conserve space, sweet corn is often planted at the same time in a field with vine crops, such as cucumbers, pumpkins, and muskmelons.
 The vines can be trained to grow between the corn plants.
 In western North Carolina, it is a time-honored tradition for farmers to grow greasy beans in their corn.
 An alternative to intercropping within the same field is strip-cropping.
 In this system, two or three different crops are grown in strips, commonly 2 to 6 rows wide.